to Thank you for your support, please allow me to introduce you to some of the beneficiaries we supported together with a portion of the sale profits.

-On each handwritten individual label I stated that I would contribute to The Donkey Sanctuary of Ireland.
+On each individual handwritten label I stated that I would contribute to The Donkey Sanctuary of Ireland and I did.

 The successful sale of aprons led to me being able to add two more adoptees to my care, with great difficulty I selected Mary and Nollaig leading up to Christmas their names caught my eye and of course their stories pulled my heartstrings.